samanarciso/GroceryItemLookup/GroceryItemLookup/DEPLOYMENT.md

 Click Publish and Visual Studio takes care of publishing the app to Azure.

+## 4.1.
+Adding the stored procedure to Azure SQL

+GroceryItemLookup relies on a stored procedure call for some of the data fetching from the database.
+Stored procedures such as this are not transferred automatically as with migrations, so they must be created manually in the Azure SQL Database.

+1. In SQL Server Object Explorer or SQL Server Management Studio, connect to the Azure SQL Database created earlier.
+2. Open the GetProductsByDepartment.sql script included in the project.
+3. Run the script against the Azure database.

+Once created, the application can execute the stored procedure normally.

 ## 5. Externalizing Secrets and Production Configuration

 After publishing, it's important to externalize sensitive information such as connection strings and production configurations.